Age and Cause

 Leading Causes of Preventable Death by Age

-Poisoning was the leading cause of preventable death for all ages, combined, for the sixth consecutive year and was the leading cause of preventable death for every age from 23 to 67.
+Poisoning was the leading cause of preventable death for all ages, combined, for the ninth consecutive year and was the leading cause of preventable death for every age from 22 to 68.
 This is largely due to the opioid epidemic affecting millions of people in the United States.

-Deaths dip below the average between ages 68 and 78 before briefly spiking again, driven by older adult falls.
+Deaths fluctuate in the average range between ages 68 and 84 before briefly spiking again, driven by older adult falls.

 - Data Table

-Source: National Safety Council (NSC) analysis of National Center for Health Statistics (NCHS) – Mortality data for 2018, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
+Source: National Safety Council (NSC) analysis of National Center for Health Statistics (NCHS) mortality data for 2021, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
 Rates are NSC estimates based on data from NCHS and the U.S. Census Bureau.
-See the Technical Appendix for ICD-10 codes for the leading causes and comparability with prior years.
+See the Technical Appendix for the 10th revision of International Classification of Diseases codes for the leading causes and comparability with prior years.